jeremytammik/tbc/a/1519_model_vert_align_cs.md

 implementing [`SelectAllPhysicalElements` in release 2017.0.132.1](https://github.com/jeremytammik/the_building_coder_samples/releases/tag/2017.0.132.1) and adding the [`WhereElementIsViewIndependent` check in release 2017.0.132.2](https://github.com/jeremytammik/the_building_coder_samples/releases/tag/2017.0.132.2).

+**Answer 4:** I agree that you should use the `WhereElementIsViewIndependent` filter instead of checking `Element.ViewSpecific`.

+The rest of the checks in the `IsPhysicalElement` predicate check properties of the `Element.Category` and I think those can't be filtered in a fast filter.

+An alternative approach would be to define your own set of categories (maybe 20-30).
+All elements in the 'physical' model would belong to that set, if you have defined it correctly.
+Then you can use an `ElementMulticategoryFilter` combined with `WhereElementIsNotElementType` and `WhereElementIsViewIndependent`.

-Many thanks to Fair59 and Matt Taylor for the good suggestions!
+Many thanks to Frank 'Fair59' and Matt Taylor for the good suggestions!

 ####<a name="4"></a>Vertical TextNote Alignment